- Feature Name: use_nested_groups

 Drawbacks

-The feature encourages (but not requires) multi-line formatting of a single import
+The feature encourages (but not requires) multi-line formatting of a single

 With this formatting it becomes harder to grep for use.*MyName